georges-g/apiblender/README.md

 sudo python setup.py install
 </pre>

-Run
+Installation
 ---
 * <pre> sudo setup.py install </pre>
-* Go to the apiblender folder (usually /usr/local/lib/python2.7/dist-packages/apiblender/), configure.json the **.json.example files and rename them into .json files.
+* Go to the apiblender folder (usually /usr/local/lib/python2.7/dist-packages/apiblender/), configure the **.json.example files and rename them into .json files.
+You can also change the **.json files.

-Using the library
+The library
 ---

 ```python